letugade/Institute-Blockchain-Singapore/README.md

-# International Blockchain Institute Singapore
+# Institute of Blockchain Singapore
-Resources and Projects from International Blockchain Institute Singapore
+Resources and Projects from Institute of Blockchain Singapore